 - baking powder

-- mini or regular chocolate chips - these are optional but do taste great; Enjoy Life brand makes vegan, allergy-friendly mini chocolate chips
+- mini or regular chocolate chips - these are optional but delicious!
+Enjoy Life brand makes dairy-free, allergy-friendly mini chocolate chips that work well here.

 See the recipe card below for amounts and full instructions.